myndtrust/CMU-Thesis-master/README.md

 ### How to make comments (actually, how to use editing commands)

-I included a few commands to add editing capabilities to your thesis file.
+There are a few commands to add editing capabilities to your thesis file.
 When you're editing your thesis, it's useful to have a mechanism to make comments, and introduce some stuff that may or may not end up in the thesis.
-Maybe your advisor wants to read the LaTeX file and make comments right there!
+Maybe an advisor wants to read the LaTeX file and make comments right there!

-When writing and compiling your thesis, you can use two modes: *normal* and *draft*.
+When writing and compiling this thesis, you can use two modes: *normal* and *draft*.
 The way to make it a draft is passing the option 'draft' to the documentclass command, like this:

 ```tex
 \documentclass[11pt,draft]{cmuthesis}